ccswbs/UoGd7-Training/features/howto-featured.md

 If you navigate to www.uoguelph.ca/sitename/features, you will find the Features listing page, where a list of all your features is stored.

 This listing page can also be filtered by categories and keywords.
+This is useful if your website houses multiple departments with their own features, or if different features pertain to different audiences.

+To filter features, add terms to the "Feature category" vocabulary under `Structure` > `Taxonomy`.

+Add Keywords by navigating to `Structure` > `Taxonomy` > `Tags`.

+For more information on categories and keywords, see the [Taxonomies](/taxonomies.md) page.